LatPy/LatPy/README.md

 print(C.lll())
 ```

-If the above code behaves with no problem, it seems that LatPy was correctly Installed.
+If the above code behaves with no problem, it seems that LatPy was correctly installed.